- Vol 1: General - Topics Chapters Overview

 The following documents are available from the FHWA Highway Traffic Noise Website

-- Is the project a Type 1 project?
+- Is the project a Type I project?

-- If the project is a Type 1 project, would the project result in a noise impact that requires consideration of abatement?
+- If the project is a Type I project, would the project result in a traffic noise impact?

-- If the project would result in a noise impact that would require consideration of abatement, noise abatement must be considered.
+- If the project would result in a traffic noise impact, noise abatement must be considered.

-- Is the proposed noise abatement reasonable and feasible?
+- Is the noise abatement that is considered reasonable and feasible?

-A Type 1 project as defined in 23 CFR 772, is a federal or federal-aid project for:
+A Type I project as defined in 23 Code of Federal Regulations (CFR) 772, is a federal or Federal-aid project for:

 - The physical alteration of an existing highway where there is